arno-di-loreto/apihandyman.io/_posts/2021-03-30-postman-csv-demo.md

 Recently, I had to create many issues in some _random issue tracker_ based on some data in my emails.
 Hopefully, that issue tracker comes with an API and I could easily get the input data in a structure way by a simple copy/paste from my email client.
 So instead of having to laboriously fill N times a form, I had to make N API calls with structured data as input, and Postman can help to do that.
-In order to keep this demonstration easy to redo by anyone, we'll use the github API to create issues on a dummy public repository.

 ## What you'll learn while solving it

+In order to keep this demonstration easy to redo by anyone, we'll use the github API to create issues on a dummy public repository with data coming from a CSV file.

 In this post, you'll learn to use Postman (UI) and Newman (command line):
 - Create Postman workspace, collections and requests